National Intelligence Council (United States)

-The National Intelligence Council (NIC), established in 1979 and reporting to the Director of National Intelligence, bridges the United States Intelligence Community (IC) with policy makers in the United States.
-The NIC produces the "Global Trends" report every four years beginning in 1997, for the incoming President of the United States.
+The National Intelligence Council (NIC), established in 1979 and reporting to the director of national intelligence, bridges the United States Intelligence Community (IC) with policy makers in the United States.
+The NIC produces the "Global Trends" report every four years beginning in 1997, for the incoming president of the United States.
 Their work is based on intelligence from a wide variety of sources that includes experts in academia and the private sector.
 NIC documents and reports which are used by policymakers, include the National Intelligence Estimate and the Global Trends reports.
 The NIC's goal is to provide policymakers with the best available information, that is unvarnished, unbiased and without regard to whether the analytic judgments conform to current U.S. policy.

-Global Trends is an important analytical projects produced for the incoming US president, which is usually delivered to the incoming president between Election Day and Inauguration Day.
+Global Trends is an important analytical project produced for the incoming US president, usually delivered between Election Day and Inauguration Day.
 The Global Trends reports assess critical drivers and scenarios for global trends with an approximate time horizon of fifteen years.
 The Global Trends analysis provides a basis for long-range strategic policy assessment for the White House and the Intelligence Community.
 In 1997, the Office of the NIC Director released the first Global Trends report, "Global Trends 2010".